 Man arrested in fatal shooting of Migos rapper Takeoff

 Patrick Xavier Clark was taken into custody peacefully Thursday night, Houston Police Chief Troy Finner said Friday.
-Clark is the second person arrested in connection with the shooting that wounded two other people.
+Clark’s arrest came one day after another man was charged in connection with the shooting that wounded two other people.

+Clark was being held in jail Friday awaiting a bond hearing.
+Court records do not list an attorney who could speak for him.

 Born Kirsnick Khari Ball, Takeoff was the youngest member of Migos, the Grammy-nominated rap trio from suburban Atlanta that also featured his uncle Quavo and cousin Offset.